openenergymonitor/guide/source/technical/emontx.markdown

 - RF Range is approximately similar to home WiFi (real world range depends on many factors e.g. thick stone walls)
 - Up to 2x emonTx can be connected to a single emonPi or emonBase (up to 30x is possible with manual RF node ID setting*)
 - Wall-mount option
-- New 2019: The EmonTx firmware now supports higher accuracy continuous monitoring as standard - if powered from an ACAC adapter or USB power.
+- New 2019: The emonTx firmware now supports higher accuracy continuous monitoring as standard - if powered from an ACAC adapter or USB power.
 - Alternative firmware options include: Discreet Sampling for battery operation and 3-phase firmware.

 **WiFi option:** It is possible to use an emonTx with a ESP8266 WiFi adapter to provide WiFi connectivity.
-This can be useful in applications where the 433MHz radio range is not sufficient but there is good WiFi signal.
+This can be useful in applications where the 433 MHz radio range is not sufficient but there is good WiFi signal.
 The emonTx can post data to a local emonBase/emonPi over WiFi or work in 'standalone mode' to post directly to a remote emoncms server such as emoncms.org.
 See [Using emonTx with the ESP8266 WiFi module](/setup/esp8266-adapter-emontx/)

 **Battery vs AC adapter:**
 An emonTx can be powered by 3 x AA batteries; however, if possible, it is recommended to power the unit with an AC-AC adapter to provide an AC voltage reference for more accurate real power calculation and continuous sampling support.